BMW-lab-MSU/drone-detection/README.md

 # Data setup
-You can specify the locations of the data and results folders in the `beehiveDataSetup.m` script.
+You can specify the locations of the data and results folders in the `dataSetup.m` script.
 By default, the scripts uses the following relative path setup, where `code` is a folder containing this repository:
 ```
 ├── code
 ├── data